 An important point is that most of the theoretical approaches to preference formation, including attitudes toward public and private alternatives to social welfare (Lindh and McCall, 2020) and economic inequality justification (Janmaat, 2013) have been conceived as theories that aim to explain between-group differences instead of being theories of individual change.
 While related evidence has shown that upward intragenerational mobility is associated with greater individual well-being (Reche, König, and Hajek, 2019), the impact of such changes on economic preferences remains underexplored.
 In this sense, extensions of the self-interest model have considered the role of optimistic economic prospects or intergenerational mobility on economic preferences (Jaime-Castillo and Marqués-Perales, 2019).
 Nonetheless, I suggest that only a little literature has grasped the consequences of changes in socioeconomic status more directly.

 The main theories on political attitude formation offer distinct perspectives on how changes in socioeconomic positions shape political attitudes over time.
 In a recent study, Helgason & Rehm (2023) reviewed and empirically scrutinized how different income mobility profiles differed in their “core political values” over time in Britain.
 They differentiate between five possible expectations according to the current self-interest-based mechanism – prospective income mobility or income expectations (Benabou and Ok, 2001; Rueda and Stegmueller, 2019), as well as preference formation based on informational updates (Druckman and Lupia, 2000).
 In their perspective, political attitudes can be explained through (i) socialization, which posits stability according to early-life experiences in the family of origin; (ii) anticipation, where attitudes can be aligned with expected future income; (iii) myopic self-interest, which focuses on immediate income effects; (iv) learning highlights cumulative changes from past and current experiences; and (v) status maximization links attitudes to the highest structural position achieved over time.
 In this sense, Helgason & Rehm (2024) argue that attitudinal change is a gradual adaptation process.
 This process tends to be slow and cumulative, especially in learning and updating beliefs.
-As a result, differences in political attitudes between groups (e.g., income or occupations) are often more pronounced than changes in attitudes within the same individual over time (Helgason and Rehm, 2024).
+As a result, differences in political attitudes between groups (by, e.g., income or occupations) are often more pronounced than changes in attitudes within the same individual over time (Helgason and Rehm, 2024).

 Empirically, longitudinal evidence hints that as individuals experience rising structural positions, particularly through occupational class and income, they become more conservative in their political views and demand less redistribution as they benefit more directly from unequal distributions (Helgason and Rehm, 2023; Langsæther et al., 2022; Stegmueller, 2013).
 It is also noteworthy that mobile individuals show more nuanced preferences when compared to those with homogeneous-stable working or service-class mobility trajectories (Helgason and Rehm, 2024).
 Similarly, in the British case, it has been shown that upwardly mobile individuals are more prone to vote for the conservative party, known for its pro-market stances in terms of welfare provision (Helgason and Rehm, 2023).